PSG president targeted in Qatar athletics corruption probe | DW | 23.05.2019

 French authorities informed the president of Paris Saint-Germain soccer club, Nasser Al-Khelaifi, that he is under formal investigation for alleged corruption in the bidding process for the World Athletics Championships.

-The case centers around two payments totaling about $3.5 million (€3.1 million) that were made in 2011 to Pamodzi Sports Marketing, which belonged to Diack's son, by another sports marketing company owned by Oryx Qatar Sports Investment, which belongs to al-Khelaifi and his brother.
+The case centers around two payments totaling about $3.5 million (€3.1 million) that were allegedly made a few days before the decisive vote in 2011 to Pamodzi Sports Marketing, which belonged to Diack's son, by another sports marketing company, Oryx Qatar Sports Investment, which belongs to al-Khelaifi and his brother.

 Lawyer denies involvement